Georgia Highlands College: Cartersville Instructional Site

 GHC began offering classes in a small space in downtown Cartersville, Georgia in the 1980s.
 The current Cartersville location was opened in 2005.
 The site includes a 55,000-square-foot student center designed with a mountain lodge feel that matches the original classroom building and has a two-story stone fireplace in the open-air student lounge as its centerpiece.
 Along with the campus bookstore, the center houses a small café, a game room, a weight and cardio room, two volleyball/basketball courts, and a suspended indoor running track.

 In 2017, the University System of Georgia approved $17.7 million in funds to construct a new STEAM building at the Cartersville site.
 The building, which features new classrooms and lab rooms, opened to students in Spring 2019.

 Heritage Hall Instructional Site

-The James D. Maddox Heritage Hall Instructional Site, in downtown Rome, Georgia, has been in operation by GHC since 1994 and houses the college's Division of Health Sciences nursing and dental hygiene programs.
+The James D. Maddox Heritage Hall Instructional Site, at 415 East Third Avenue in downtown Rome, Georgia, has been in operation by GHC since 1994 and houses the college's Division of Health Sciences nursing and dental hygiene programs.
 Heritage Hall also houses the GHC Foundation and the Marketing and Communications office.
 The Certified Nursing Assistant (CNA) program is also housed at the site.